thesadru/disnake/docs/migrating.rst

 Converter Changes
 ~~~~~~~~~~~~~~~~~~~

-Prior to v1.0, a converter was a type hint that could be a callable that could be invoked
+Prior to v1.0, a converter was a type hint that cold be a callable that cold be invoked
 with a singular argument denoting the argument passed by the user as a string.

 This system was eventually expanded to support a :class:`~ext.commands.Converter` system to